Mouse-Imaging-Centre/RMINC/index.md

 Getting help
 ------------

-The most thorough walk-through of RMINC functionality can be found in: <https://github.com/Mouse-Imaging-Centre/RMINC/blob/master/inst/documentation/RMINC-userGuide.pdf>
+The most thorough walk-through of RMINC functionality can be found in: <https://github.com/Mouse-Imaging-Centre/RMINC/blob/master/inst/documentation/RMINC-userGuide.pdf> although some components may now be out of date

-Although some components may now be out of date
+For a recent tutorial on basic RMINC functionality and an example of how to use the POND publicly released mouse data see our [POND release tutorial](/RMINC/etc/data_release/example_analysis.html)

 The best place for function specific help is the manual, which is best accessed through `?`/`help` interfaces from within R